Southern Airways Flight 242: NTSB investigation and final report

-The National Transportation Safety Board (NTSB) investigated the accident and concluded the following probable cause in its final report:The National Transportation Safety Board determines that the probable cause of this accident was the total and unique loss of thrust from both engines while the aircraft was penetrating an area of severe thunderstorms.
-The loss of thrust was caused by the ingestion of massive amounts of water and hail which in combination with thrust lever movement induced severe stalling in and major damage to the engine compressors.
+The National Transportation Safety Board (NTSB) investigated the accident and concluded the following probable cause in its final report:"The National Transportation Safety Board determines that the probable cause of this accident was the total and unique loss of thrust from both engines while the aircraft was penetrating an area of severe thunderstorms.
+The loss of thrust was caused by the ingestion of massive amounts of water and hail which in combination with thrust lever movement induced severe stalling in and major damage to the engine compressors."

 The DC-9 broke into several large pieces; the cockpit had separated mostly intact and came to rest upside-down.
 Both pilots had been ejected from it, still strapped into their seats, and died of massive blunt-force injuries.
 The cockpit windows had separated and were mostly intact except for the two that had been struck by hail.
 No fire damage occurred to the fuselage until behind the wings, which area had been subjected to an intense conflagration, but most of the passenger section up to the wings had been demolished by impact forces.
 Some passengers were killed on impact, while others were ejected from the fuselage alive but injured.
-A number of other passengers succumbed to inhalation of smoke and fumes, including some who were unable to escape due to their injuries.
+A number of other passengers succumbed to inhalation of smoke and fumes, including some who were unable to escape because of their injuries.
 Flight attendant Catherine Cooper survived unscathed because she was sitting in an area that provided her with relative protection from impact forces.
 She found herself hanging upside-down while still strapped into her seat, unbuckled the seatbelt, and jumped from an opening in the fuselage when the main cabin door turned out to be jammed and inoperable.
 Afterwards, Cooper ran to a nearby house to find help and discovered that some of the passengers were already there.

 Meanwhile, flight attendant Sandy Ward was seated in the back of the plane and reported it "bouncing up and down" several times during impact and that fire spread through the cabin.
 With a wall of flames blocking the way in front, she moved rearwards and tried to open the back cabin door, but it was also jammed.
 By now, the fire had died down and she was able to exit through the broken fuselage.
 Ward tried to assist passengers in escaping until an explosion forced her to run for cover.